-3.2 Implementation Conformance Statements
+3.2 Implementation Conformance Statement

 To test the conformance of a health software system under test (referred to here as the implementation), a statement of its capabilities and options implemented may be needed.
-This is called an Implementation Conformance Statement (ICS).
+This is called an Implementation Conformance Statement or ICS.
 An ICS:

-- Enables a developer to precisely state the conformance requirements that are supported by a HI implementation; - Is used in communications with the Agency and may be used in communication with potential purchasers of a HI implementation; and - May be used by an organisation wanting to procure a HI implementation, to specify the features they require.
+- enables a developer to precisely state the conformance requirements that are supported by a HI implementation - is used in communications with the Agency and may be used in communication with potential purchasers of a HI implementation - may be used by an organisation wanting to procure a HI implementation, to specify the features they require.

-An ICS proforma for healthcare identifiers is provided for developers [ADHA2011b].
+An ICS for healthcare identifiers is provided for developers [ADHA2025b].
 The developer is responsible for describing their HI implementation in the ICS.